 High Volume Bulk Email: Key Ingredients for Good Deliverability

-Deliverability is key to anyone sending newsletters, announcements, notifications, or any other type of bulk email.
-As a provider of premium and bulk email services, we constantly advise customers on how they can legitimately avoid having messages marked as spam and ensure that they are not black listed.
+Deliverability is key to anyone sending bulk emails like newsletters, announcements, or triggered notifications.
+As a provider of secure bulk email services, we constantly advise customers on how they can avoid having legitimate messages marked as spam and ensure that they are not blacklisted.
 In this article, we consolidate our advice for everyone’s benefit.
-This includes: ensuring you have a good mailing list, maintaining your mailing list, email message content, and reputation management techniques like SPF, DKIM, and IP anonymization.
+Some tactics for good bulk email deliverability include: ensuring you have a good mailing list, maintaining your mailing list, email message content, and reputation management techniques like SPF, DKIM, and IP anonymization.

-Step 1: A Good, Clean Mailing List is Essential
+Step 1 for Good Bulk Email Deliverability: A Good, Clean Mailing List is Essential

 The number one mistake that we see is people wanting to use a poor quality mailing list.

-LuxSci, like other legitimate bulk mail providers, requires that your mailing list contain only recipients who have explicitly opted to receive email from you and that you abide by the CAN-SPAM Act.
+LuxSci, like other legitimate high volume email providers, requires that your mailing list contain only recipients who have explicitly opted to receive email from you and that you abide by the CAN-SPAM Act.
 Doing anything else is likely to get you blacklisted and to have your account terminated for violations of your provider’s terms of service.

 What does “explicitly opted to receive email from you” really mean?